lennartpollvogt/ollama-instructor/README.md

     print(chunk['message']['content'])
 ```

-## OllamaInstructorClient
+## OllamaInstructorClient and OllamaInstructorAsyncClient

-The class `OllamaInstructorClient` is the main class of the `ollama-instructor` library.
-It is the the wrapper around the `Ollama` client and contains the following arguments:
+The classes `OllamaInstructorClient` and `OllamaInstructorAsyncClient` are the main class of the `ollama-instructor` library.
+They are the wrapper around the `Ollama` client and contain the following arguments:
 - `host`: the URL of the Ollama server (default: `http://localhost:11434`).
 See documentation of [Ollama](https://github.com/ollama/ollama)
 - `debug`: a `bool` indicating whether to print debug messages (default: `False`).